Orion the Hunter returns before dawn | EarthSky.org

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!

 Also, notice the star Aldebaran in the constellation Taurus the Bull.
 Aldebaran is the brightest star in Taurus the Bull.
 It’s said to be the Bull’s fiery red eye.
 See the V-shaped pattern of stars around Aldebaran?
 This pattern represents the Bull’s face.
-In skylore, Orion is said to be holding up a great shield . . . fending off the charging Bull.
-Can you imagine this by looking at the chart at right?
+In skylore, Orion is said to be holding up a great shield … fending off the charging Bull.
+Can you imagine this by looking at the chart at top?
 It’s easy to imagine when you look at the real sky before dawn at this time of year.

-The return of Orion and Taurus to the predawn sky happens in late July or early August every year.

-Bottom line: In the wee hours before daybreak, look for Orion the Hunter.
-From the Northern Hemisphere, Orion is sometimes called the ghost of the summer dawn.
+Bottom line: The return of Orion and Taurus to your predawn sky happens around late July or early August every year.
+In the Northern Hemisphere, Orion is sometimes called the ghost of the summer dawn.

 Donate: Your support means the world to us